04 Nov What to do if you are on an old version of JD Edwards E1?

 - Nothing will be done;

-- Will there be a move towards an ERP in the cloud or;
+- There will be a movement towards a ERP in the cloud or;

 - Remains with JD Edwards on-premise or in the cloud, but migrating to Release 23 of the System.